corpunWorld Corporal Punishment Research

 Fee and Fee v Herndon et al.

-US Court of Appeals ruling (1990) about a sixth-grade student who was paddled at school in Texas.
-The boy's mother had given permission for him to be spanked, although from a strict legal point of view parental permission was not required in any case.
+US Court of Appeals ruling (1990) about a sixth-grade student paddled at school in Texas.
+The boy's mother had given permission for this, although from a strict legal point of view parental permission was not required in any case.
 The court threw the case out on a series of technicalities.

 Doe And Others v.
 Heck And Others